 By Gene and Katie Hamilton

 When you wake up on a wintry morning and turn on the faucet and no water comes out, it's not a good way to start the day.
 The sad fact is your pipes have probably succumbed to frigid air and frozen the water inside them.
+Thawing frozen pipes can be straightforward or complicated and you don't know until it happens.
+But the bottom line is you want to unfreeze the water so it flows freely.
 We've faced this situation a few times but have been fortunate to unfreeze the pipes before they burst, which is a massive problem that only a plumber can remedy.

 If there's a trickle of water, keep it running so the water moves and can't freeze.
 Open the cabinet concealing the pipe leading to the faucet, and remove everything inside, so warm air can circulate around the pipe.
 If your have copper or plastic pipes, use a hair dryer or heat gun to warm the pipe and melt the water.
 Direct the heat to the pipe and away from anything that might burn from the heating appliance.
 Use a small space heater to help.